 The Transportation and Climate Initiative (TCI) is a regional cap-and-invest program under consideration for transportation emissions in the Northeast and Mid-Atlantic.
 The program would require fuel distributors to purchase permits according to the consumption of their product in participating states, raising revenue for clean transportation investment.

 Most TCI states signed a letter of intent in December 2018 to undertake a thorough and expedient process to design and negotiate the program.
 A year later, in December 2019, the states released preliminary modeling results and a draft MOU, suggesting that the states are considering a cap reduction of 20% to 25% between 2022 and 2032.
-A final MOU is expected in the Spring of 2020, following additional public input and analysis.
+A final MOU is expected in the fall of 2020, following additional public input and analysis.
 At that time, each TCI jurisdiction will decide whether to sign the final MOU and participate in the regional program, anticipated to launch in 2022.